Driving in Singapore: Domestic car market

 Car brands are typically sold by only one dealer although there are rare exceptions where two dealers sell the same brand.
 Several dealers have more than one location, with various servicing centres across the island or situated in petrol stations.
 Some dealers sell more than one brand, unlike the situation in some western European countries in the past where some manufacturers prohibited dealers from selling competing brands.

 The limited size of the Singapore market results in most brands not offering the full model line in Singapore.
 Unlike in Australia, where the US Honda Accord and the Japanese Honda Accord (re-badged as the Acura TSX in the United States) are sold, only the Japanese Honda Accord is sold in Singapore.
 Some brands, such as Saab and Volvo (except the Volvo S60R) are only offered with automatic transmission even though manual transmission cars are sold in the car's home market.

 Sport utility vehicles (SUVs) are growing in popularity in Singapore as in the United States and Canada.
-Notably, passenger pick-up trucks are in Singapore are relatively expensive compared to other Southeast Asian countries, and some dealerships do not import pick-up trucks like the Volkswagen Amarok and Thai-built Ford Ranger at all.
+Notably, passenger pick-up trucks in Singapore are relatively expensive compared to other Southeast Asian countries, and some dealerships do not import pick-up trucks like the Volkswagen Amarok and Thai-built Ford Ranger at all.

 Japanese car manufacturers have the largest market share.
 Some Japanese cars are imported from countries other than Japan.
 For example, the Toyota Vios is imported from Thailand, whereas the JDM version is called Toyota Belta.
 Initially, the ninth generation Toyota Corolla sold in Singapore was a Japanese model, while the facelift version is a wider and longer Corolla Altis from Thailand.

 Kei cars (like the Mitsubishi i, Subaru R2, and Suzuki Carry) are less common in Singapore, and are now limited towards the Japanese domestic market.
 Besides this, there are some grey imports of Kei cars like Daihatsu Copen.

 European car manufacturers are well represented.
 On the more expensive segment of the market, European cars sold in Singapore include Aston Martin, Alfa Romeo, Mercedes, BMW, and others.
 Skoda, Fiat, Renault, Peugeot and Citroen are among the less expensive European cars sold in Singapore.

-American cars have a low market share.
+American cars have a lower market share.
 Chrysler, Tesla, and Jeep vehicles are sold in Singapore, such as the Chrysler 300C, Tesla Model X, Dodge Caliber, and Jeep Wrangler.
 Chevrolet markets only Korean-made Daewoo cars, but not its American-made models.
 Ford markets some cars from its European line, not its American product line.
 Even Subaru, a Japanese carmaker, did not do well with cars made by a US-based subsidiary, Subaru of Indiana Automotive, which exported the US-made Tribeca to Singapore.

-Non-Japanese Asian car brands sold in Singapore include Perodua, Proton, Ssangyong, Hafei Motor, Chery, Geely, Kia, Hyundai and BYD.
+Non-Japanese Asian car brands sold in Singapore include Perodua, Proton, Ssangyong, Chery, Kia, Hyundai and BYD.

 Used cars that are more than three years old cannot be imported into Singapore.